-Definition: Weighted scoring prioritization uses numerical scoring to rank your strategic initiatives against benefit and cost categories.
-It is useful for product teams looking for objective prioritization techniques that factor in multiple layers of data.
+Weighted scoring prioritization uses numerical scoring to rank your strategic initiatives against benefit and cost categories.
+It is helpful for product teams looking for objective prioritization techniques that factor in multiple layers of data.

-Weighted scoring prioritization is a framework designed to help you decide how to prioritize features and other initiatives on your product roadmap.
-With this framework, initiatives are scored according to a set of common criteria on a cost-versus-benefits basis, and then ranked by their final scores.
+This prioritization framework helps you decide how to prioritize features and other initiatives on your product roadmap.
+With this framework, initiatives are scored according to standard criteria.
+The criteria are based on a cost-versus-benefits basis and then ranked by their final scores.

-The goal of the weighted scoring approach is to derive an objective, quantitative business value for each competing item on your list.
-You can then use those values to determine which items should be prioritized on your roadmap.
+The goal of the weighted scoring approach is to derive quantitative value for each competing item on your list.
+You can then use those values to determine which items your team can prioritize on your roadmap.

 How is weighted scoring used?

-The weighted scoring model can be very useful in product management, but its utility is not limited to this field.
+The weighted scoring model can be instrumental in product management, but its utility is not limited to this field.

 For example, if a company wanted to select the right piece of capital equipment among several choices, they might create a common set of metrics—a combination of both benefits and costs—to score each piece of equipment.

-The “weighted” aspect of the scoring process comes from the fact that the company will deem certain criteria more important than others and will therefore give those criteria a higher potential portion of the overall score.
+The “weighted” aspect of the scoring process comes from the fact that the company will deem specific criteria more important than others and will, therefore, give those criteria a higher potential portion of the overall score.
 Continuing with this example, the company might assign more “weight” to the complexity or time to implement a given piece of equipment than it assigns to the cost of buying it.

-A simpler example of weighted scoring—one many of us are familiar with—is the use of it on school tests.
-Teachers who deem the essay portion of their exams more important than, say, multiple-choice sections, will give those essays a greater percentage of the student’s overall grade than their multiple-choice answers.
+A more straightforward example of weighted scoring—one many of us are familiar with—is its use on school tests.
+Teachers who deem the essay portion of their exams more important than multiple-choice sections will give those essays a more significant percentage of the student’s overall grade than their multiple-choice answers.

-Using this same thinking, students who have both a small quiz and a final exam approaching soon in the same class will intuitively give more of their attention to preparing for the final.
-This is because they understand the final exam will have a greater weight on their overall grade in the class.
+Using this same thinking, students who have a small quiz and a final exam approaching soon in the same class will intuitively give more attention to preparing for the last.
+Overall, this is because they understand the final exam will have a greater weight on their overall grade in the class.